mahtabbigverdi/Umolmo/README.md

 - PixMo-Clocks is not used by default, it requires a more complex download script that we are still considering how to port.

+## Multi-Node
+Execute the `torchrun` commands on each node with the [appropriate args](https://pytorch.org/tutorials/intermediate/ddp_series_multinode.html) should allow multi-node training or evaluation.

+We recommend ensuring the data is downloaded and then using the environment variable `HF_DATASETS_OFFLINE=1` to ensure the nodes don't flood HF with requests as they all initialize and then potentially get rate limited.

 ## Citation